Bangla • Dari • Gujarati • Hindi • Marathi • Nepali • Pashto • Punjabi • Sanskrit • Sinhala • Tamil • Tibetan • Urdu

 Sample Syllabi with Textbook Info

 Here you’ll find sample syllabi from the most recent offering of each SASLI course, including textbook information.
 Please note that syllabi and textbooks may vary from year to year, depending on the instructor.
-Additionally, some languages or levels may not be offered if student interest and enrollments are low, so we encourage you to apply early.
+Additionally, some languages or levels may not be offered if student interest and enrollments are low.
 Questions about syllabi or course offerings can be directed to sasli@lpo.wisc.edu.

 Bangla